 If you’re raising your kids with someone else, make sure you’re on the same page, both about climate change facts and around lifestyle-related climate change solutions.
 If one of you is adamant about recycling but the other openly thinks it’s a waste of time, you’ll be giving your kids conflicting messages.

-What can a kid do about climate change?
+What can kids do to stop climate change?

 - Plant trees and grow a vegetable garden together.